 The above-mentioned permissions do not apply to content supplied by third parties.
 Therefore, for documents where the copyright vests in a third party, permission for reproduction must be obtained from this copyright holder.

-MedDRA® trademark is owned by IFPMA on behalf of ICH
+MedDRA® trademark is registered by IFPMA on behalf of ICH

 Table of Contents